BabDev/laravel-server-push-manager/README.md

 ### Within Blade Templates

 You can specify which assets should have a server push directive directly within your Blade templates by calling the `PushManager` service.
 Because the `PushManager` returns the original URI, you can wrap calls to `asset()` or `mix()` with a call to the manager.
-Note, the below example requires the `PushManagerFacade` have been registered in your application.
+Note, the below example requires the `PushManager` facade has been registered in your application.

 ```php
 <link href="{{ PushManager::preload(mix('css/app.css'), ['as' => 'stylesheet']) }}" rel="stylesheet">